MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 ---
 lab:
     title: 'Get started with information extraction in Microsoft Foundry​'
     description: 'Use AI models to extract information from visual data.'
+    level: 100
+    duration: 40 minutes
 ---

 # Get started with information extraction in Microsoft Foundry